MB337/RENT-Project-MongoDB-Atlas-Hackathon/README.md

 - <a target="_blank" href="https://getbootstrap.com/">Bootstrap 5:</a> Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.

 # Category
-This project is "E-Commerce Creation" category.
+This project is "Search No More" category.

 # Preview
 <img src="https://i.imgur.com/tJEBJZb.png"/>